actum/gulp-dev-stack/README.md

 ### Production build
 To prepare production-ready files, run `gulp` and grab built assets from `dist` folder.

+## Updates from devstack to your project
+- create branch in your project’s repo (eg. `devstack-update`) and push it
+- add devstack as remote to your project (`git remote add devstack git@github.com:actum/gulp-dev-stack.git`)
+- fetch remote (`git fetch devstack`)
+- merge branch from devstack remote to `devstack-update` (use `--allow-unrelated-histories` if necessary)
+- merge your project’s `master` to `devstack-update`
+- solve eventual conflicts
+- create PR from `devstack-update` to your `master`

 ## Troubleshooting
 Common errors  |